Step 4: Full View

 How should ENGCO respond upon recognizing that its brochure assigns engineering titles to non-degreed, non-licensed personnel?

-Suspend Distribution, Audit, and Revise Immediately Board's choice Immediately suspend distribution of the current brochure, conduct a full audit of all personnel title assignments, revise titles for non-degreed non-licensed staff to accurate alternatives such as 'Inspection Technician' or 'Engineering Associate,' and reissue corrected materials before any further distribution
+O1 Immediately suspend distribution of the current brochure, conduct a full audit of all personnel title assignments, revise titles for non-degreed non-licensed staff to accurate alternatives such as 'Inspection Technician' or 'Engineering Associate,' and reissue corrected materials before any further distribution Board's choice

 The Firm Brochure Engineering Title Audit and Correction Obligation requires that upon becoming aware of misleading title assignments, ENGCO promptly audit, revise, and reissue corrected materials.
 The ENGCO Firm Brochure Title Audit and Correction Self-Triggered obligation holds that ENGCO's own self-recognition activates an immediate corrective duty.
 The Honesty in Professional Representations principle prohibits continued distribution of materials known to falsify the firm's qualifications.
 The Marketing Material Qualification Accuracy Obligation requires that a brochure accurately describe academic qualifications of employees.